cassc/citron/README.md

 A file server written in Clojure/ClojureScript.
 Features:

 * Direct video play (currently only mp4 format supported) with option to adjust playback speed.
-* Audio play and playlist
+* Audio play with playlist
 * Image preview
 * File filter